Dry Skin Face Serum next to eucalyptus

 8. Apply a label and safety seal according to your business branding.

-Now that you’ve seen how incredibly easy it is to make your own natural dry skin face serum, chances are you’ll want to experiment to make your own unique blend that is proprietary to your shop.
+Now that you’ve seen how incredibly easy it is to make your own natural dry skin face serum, chances are you’ll want to experiment to make a unique blend that is proprietary to your shop.

-Before you dive in, it’s important that you view the chart below to stay within the 1% dilution that is needed for safe formulation of facial products:
+Before you dive in, it’s important that you fully understand the chart below to stay within the 1% dilution that is needed for safe formulation of facial products:

 Essential oil dilution chart